Novoiavorivsk: History

 In 1984, a town club was built here.

 In 1985, a new well-maintained school for 1,568 students was built here.
 City since 1986.

 In January 1989 the population was 24 320 people.
 The largest enterprise was a plant of reinforced concrete structures.

+In 2008, by a resolution of the Verkhovna Rada of Ukraine, Novoiavorivske was renamed to the city of Novoiavorivsk.
+On September 23, 2008, the Verkhovna Rada of Ukraine adopted Resolution No. 578-VI, which included 757.2 hectares of land under the jurisdiction of the Novoiavorivsk City Council within the city limits and approved the total area of the city of 974.9 hectares.
+New city boundaries were established.

 Novoiavorivsk's city center contains a large square with the town's "Palace of Culture" building and the town's church.
 The town also contains a football field.
 In the town based Hockey Club Levy.
 Novoiavorivsk is twinned with Leżajsk, Poland.

 Transport

 A railway station is located here, it is called Jantarne Train Station.
 It has one or two regional trains per day.